This post contains affiliate links.

 Walking a portion of the marathon is perfectly fine and is very common in all marathon races.
 Most beginner, intermediate, and even elite runners use this strategy to save energy and recover in the middle of the race.
 In fact, strategic walking breaks during a marathon race are even recommended by professional coaches.

-Jeff Galloway, a US Olympian, and coach to more than 200,000 runners recommend taking walking breaks early and regularly during a marathon race.
+Jeff Galloway, a US Olympian, and coach to more than 200,000 runners recommends taking walking breaks early and regularly during a marathon race.
 He argues that by doing so, beginner runners could improve 10 to 40 mins in their full marathon compared with running it continuously.

 According to him, it works because:

-- You use your leg muscles in different ways, therefore, conserving resources in your legs and keeping its ‘bounce’
+• You use your leg muscles in different ways, therefore, conserving resources in your legs and keeping its ‘bounce’

-- Reduce the risk of injury
+• Reduce the risk of injury

-But beginner and intermediate runners aren’t the only ones who benefited from walking breaks.
+But beginner and intermediate runners aren’t the only ones who benefit from walking breaks.
 Bill Rodgers, the great American marathoner, has said multiple times that he had to walk at water stations during his Boston and NYC marathon victories.

 Fabian Roncero took several walk breaks during the ’98 Rotterdam Marathon and managed to finish the marathon in 2 hours, 7 mins, and 26 seconds.